-- (1) The Stabilisation and Association Agreement between the European Communities and their Member States, of the one part, and the Republic of Serbia, of the other part ('the Agreement') was concluded by the Union by Council and Commission Decision 2013/490/EU, Euratom1 and entered into force on 1 September 2013.. - (2) The Agreement includes Protocol 3 concerning the definition of the concept of 'originating products' and methods of administrative cooperation.
-Pursuant to Article 3 of that Protocol, the Stabilisation and Association Council established by Article 119 of the Agreement ("Stabilisation and Association Council") may decide to amend its provisions. - (3) The Stabilisation and Association Council is to adopt a Decision on an amendment of Protocol 3 during its next meeting. - (4) It is appropriate to establish the position to be taken on the Union's behalf in the Stabilisation and Association Council as the Stabilisation and Association Council Decision will be binding on the Union. - (5) The Regional Convention on pan-Euro-Mediterranean preferential rules of origin ('the Convention') was concluded by the Union by Council Decision 2013/93/EU2 and entered into force in relation to the Union on 1 May 2012.
-It lays down provisions on the origin of goods traded under relevant agreements concluded between the Contracting Parties, which apply without prejudice to the principles laid down in those agreements.
+- (1) Decision No 1/98 of the EC-Turkey Association Council on the trade regime for agricultural products ('the Decision') was concluded by the Union by Council Decision 98/223/EC and entered into force on 1 January 1998. - (2) The Decision includes Protocol 3 concerning the definition of the concept of 'originating products' and methods of administrative cooperation.
+Pursuant to Article 39 of that Protocol, the Association Council on the trade regime for agricultural products ("Association Council") may decide to amend its provisions. - (3) The Association Council is to adopt a Decision on an amendment of Protocol 3 during its next meeting. - (4) It is appropriate to establish the position to be taken on the Union's behalf in the Association Council as the Association Council Decision will be binding on the Union. - (5) The Regional Convention on pan-Euro-Mediterranean preferential rules of origin ('the Convention') was concluded by the Union by Council Decision 2013/93/EU1 and entered into force in relation to the Union on 1 May 2012.
+It lays down provisions on the origin of goods traded under relevant agreements concluded between the Contracting Parties, which apply without prejudice to the principles laid down in those agreements. - (6) Article 6 of the Convention provides that each Contracting Party is to take appropriate measures to ensure that the Convention is effectively applied.
+To that effect, the Association Council should adopt a decision introducing in Protocol 3 to the Decision a reference to the Convention.